Working with Refugees

 Service Delivery Approaches

-The following section identifies two approaches to consider when working with refugee populations: a strengths-based approach and a trauma-informed approach.
+The following section identifies three approaches to consider when working with refugee populations: a strengths-based approach and a trauma-informed approach.
 The information provided is summative and you are encouraged to review resources provided under the Learn More section for each approach.
 For detailed guidance on delivering effective Cultural Orientation, visit the Provider Onboarding page.

 Take a Strengths-based Approach